Note: updated 15 July 2020

 “We promised to pass every penny received from the UK Government on to businesses in Scotland and we are.
 Our priority remains to protect lives but we are doing all we can to protect livelihoods too.”

 The eligible claimant of grants is the ratepayer.
 In this instance, “ratepayer” is understood to be the ratepayer as at 17 March 2020 as per the local authority’s records.

-Eligibility is based on property, not on business, so if someone has two or more businesses operating from a single property (for valuation and NDR billing purposes), then only one grant would be available.
-If an individual or business pays a service charge which contributes towards business rates to the ratepayer of a building, for instance if they let an office space within a building, they would not be eligible for business support grants, but the ratepayer would be.
+Eligibility is primarily based on property, not on business, so if someone has two or more businesses operating from a single property (for valuation and NDR billing purposes), then only one grant would be available.
+Under the orginal scheme, if an individual or business paid a service charge which contributed towards business rates to the ratepayer of a building, for instance if they let an office space within a building, they would not be eligible for business support grants, but the ratepayer would be.
 However, as per changes announced on 2 June, the Small Business Support Grant has been extended to cover occupants of certain types of shared space.
 For example shared office, business incubator or industrial space.
 The space must be leased from a landlord who is the registered ratepayer for the property.

 To qualify for a grant a property should be wholly or mainly being used for one or more these purposes as at 17 March 2020.
 A list of exclusions is also set out in circular 8/2020.

 Eligible properties for 100% Covid-19 rates relief are set out in the schedules of The Non-Domestic Rates (Coronavirus Reliefs) (Scotland) Regulations 2020.